-- If you do not feel comfortable about this, you can speak or write to their supervisor.
+If you do not feel comfortable with this, you can speak or write to the direct line manager.

 - If the complaint is about a policy or advocacy staff member, please contact our Director of Policy and Research

-- If the complaint is about a project, administration or communications staff member please contact the Deputy Director CEO
+- If the complaint is about an engagement or communication staff member, please contact our Deputy CEO

-- If the complaint is about a member of our management team, the Deputy CEO or the NCOSS President, please contact the CEO.
+- If the complaint is about a member of our management team, the Deputy CEO or the NCOSS President of the Board, please contact the CEO

-- If the complaint is about the CEO, or member of the NCOSS Board please contact the President of the NCOSS Board by sending an email to firstname.lastname@example.org
+- If the complaint is about the CEO or a member of the NCOSS Board, please contact the NCOSS President of the Board via firstname.lastname@example.org.

 What happens after that?